Skip to Content

 This list has a little something for everyone – sweet, savory, salty, tart, and delightful combos of these flavor profiles.

-Personally I’m not a huge fan of candy apples, but my sister is!
+Personally I’m not a huge fan of candy apples or caramel apples, but my sister is!

-Whether you get them covered in chocolate or smothered in caramel, you’re bound to get something that is yummy AND super Instagram worthy.
+Whether you get them covered in chocolate, wrapped in red hard candy, or smothered in caramel, you’re bound to get something that is yummy AND super Instagram worthy.

 One thing I do love about candy apples at Disney World is that they often change up the designs for the season and for special occasions.